Succinct Planar Encoding with Minor Operations: Towards a succinct dynamic encoding

 \item \textbf{Micro Graph-Responsibility.} Vertex merges in a micro graph maintain Invariant~\ref{inv:2}.c.} \end{itemize}

-Our entire contraction algorithm is built up from bottom-to-top, i.e., we first describe merges in micro graphs, then mini graphs (and mini boundary graphs) and finally edge contractions in $G$ (and merges in $F$).
-To uphold the responsibilities delegated to micro graphs we implement a variant of the forbidden-vertex graph data structure (Lemma~\ref{lem:bvm}) for micro graphs, which is summed up in the following lemma.
+Our contraction algorithm is built up from bottom-to-top, i.e., we first describe merges in micro graphs, then mini graphs (and mini boundary graphs) and edge contractions in $G$ (and merges in $F$).
+To uphold the responsibilities of micro graphs we implement a variant of the forbidden-vertex graph data structure (Lemma~\ref{lem:bvm}) for micro graphs, summed up in the following lemma.
 To uphold Invariant~\ref{inv:4} we are not allowed to merge a vertex $v''$ to a vertex $u''$ in a micro graph $P_{i, j}$ if $v'' \in \Delta P_{i, j}$ and $u'' \notin \Delta P_{i, j}$, which we formulate explicitly.